kingsdigitallab/kdl/frontend/src/slides/2025-venice-keynote.md

 <aside class="notes">

 - Over 35 years of activity, against a background of rapid innovation and change in Humanities Computing and Digital Humanities​
-- Centre for Computing in the Humanities (1991) - Prof. Harold Short
+- Centre for Computing in the Humanities (1991) - Prof. Harold Short - and Centre for eResearch - Prof. Sheial Anderson
-- Department of Digital Humanities (2011-):​
-  - 7 Masters and 2 Undergraduate degrees​
-  - PhD programme​
-  - ~70 staff including researchers and teaching fellows

 </aside>
 {% endslide %}